harumuki/thorsten-hans.com/_posts/2013-10-22-an-introduction-to-jade.md

 ## Why Pug (aka Jade)?

-Well, _HTML_ MasterPages and PageLayouts are great, and this is precisely what we’re going to create, but instead of writing the _HTML_ directly we decided to use _Pug_ (which compiles into _HTML_) to build robust _HTML_ sites.
+Well, _HTML_ MasterPages and PageLayouts are great, and this is precisely what we're going to create, but instead of writing the _HTML_ directly we decided to use _Pug_ (which compiles into _HTML_) to build robust _HTML_ sites.

 By using Pug, we can ensure that our HTML is well-formed and valid.
 Almost every web-developer ran at least once into the issue of having unclosed tags in his/her HTML site.
 Pug is preventing us from making this mistake.
 Pug is handling closing tags, for example, depending on the indention of your Pug code.
-During compilation-time, the compiler throws build errors if the indention in your Pug-File isn’t correct.
+During compilation-time, the compiler throws build errors if the indention in your Pug-File isn't correct.
 In the bottom line, I can say that Pug is another quality gate which prevents me from making mistakes in the front-end-layer.

 ## Sample code is available on GitHub